379th Air Expeditionary Wing: World War II

 Boeing B-17G-45-BO Fortress 42-97229 524th BS, "Hi Ho Silver".

 Douglas-Long Beach B-17G-30-DL Fortress 42-38111 525th BS.

 Douglas-Long Beach B-17F-45-DL Fortress 42-3325 524th BS, "Paddy Gremlin".

 The group was activated on 26 November 1942 at Gowen Field, Idaho.
 It assembled at Wendover Field, Utah on 2 December 1942.
 They trained there until 2 March 1943.
 Then moved to Sioux City AAB Iowa on 3 February 1943 until their departure on 9 April 1943.
 The ground echelon moved for final processing at Camp Douglas, Wis, and then to Camp Shanks, New York.
 They sailed on the SS Aquitania on 10 May 1943, and arrived at Clyde on 18 May 1943.
 The aircraft left Sioux City on 9 April 1943 for Bangor, Maine, via Kearney, Nebraska, and Selfridge, Michigan.
 They commenced overseas movement on 15 April 1943 by the North Atlantic ferry route from Presque Isle, Maine via Greenland, Iceland to Prestwick, Scotland.

 Arrived in England in May 1943, assigned to VIII Bomber Command, 41st Combat Bombardment Wing.
 Stationed at RAF Kimbolton, assigned Triangle-K as its tail identification code.

-The 379th BG began operations with Eighth AF on 19 May 1943, and received a Distinguished Unit Citation for operations over Europe from May 1943 through July 1944.
+The 379th began operations with Eighth Air Force on 19 May 1943, and received a Distinguished Unit Citation for operations over Europe from May 1943 through July 1944.
 The group engaged primarily in bombardment of strategic targets such as industries, oil refineries, storage plants, submarine pens, airfields and communications centres in Germany, France, the Netherlands, Belgium, Norway and Poland.

 Specific targets included a chemical plant in Ludwigshafen, an aircraft assembly plant in Brunswick, ball-bearing plants at Schweinfurt and Leipzig, synthetic oil refineries at Merseburg and Gelsenkirchen, marshalling yards at Hamm and Reims and airfields in Mesnil au Val and Berlin.